CFC-Servers/GLuaTest/README.md

 If you know the maximum amount of time your test will take, you can include the `timeout` key on the test with the number of seconds to wait until failing the test.

-If you don't include a `timeout` on your Test Case, you'll have to wait for the defaut 60-second timer before the test can complete.
+If you don't include a `timeout` on your Test Case, you'll have to wait for the default 60-second timer before the test can complete.
 So if speed is important to you, consider setting a conservative `timeout` value for your async tests.

 For example, say we were trying to test this code: